 Hand washing is a restrictive care process that minimizes the amount of abrasion a garment receives in cleaning.
 Using the delicate cycle of the washing machine helps to reduce the agitation (to the extent that a machine can) and you can try to minimize agitation further by putting the garment in a mesh bag, and putting only a small load of laundry into the washing machine.
 However, most top loading machines with central agitators are too rough for “hand wash only” garments and should not be used.

-If your “hand wash only” garment is valuable or irreplaceable, you should take the risk of washing it in a washing machine.
+If your “hand wash only” garment is valuable or irreplaceable, you should not take the risk of washing it in a washing machine.
 Bring it to Utopia Cleaners.
 Our fine dry cleaning service, Classic Care, will ensure that your garment will stay beautiful and perfect for a long time!